debiki/talkyard-prod-one/README.md

 ### Importing a backup

-You can import a Postgres database backup like so:
+You can import a Postgres database backup like so: (you need to stop the 'app' container, otherwise the import will fail because of active database connections)

     sudo -i
+    docker-compose stop app
     zcat /opt/ed-backups/backup-file.gz | docker exec -i edp_rdb_1 psql postgres postgres
+    # todo: tee -a ed-maint.log — can I just append that and it'll work??
+    docker-compose start app

 (If you've renamed the Docker project name in the `.env` file, then change `edp_` above to the new name.)